cygni/cts2023-turn-cygnicator/docs/README.md

 ![alt text](img/simulator.png "simulator view")

 **_NOTE:_** Keep in mind that the Simulator is not fully implemented and will not work for all Pico SDK functions.
 If you would like to see what is included, please look under **simulator/hardware** and **simulator/pico**.

+## Autocompletion in VS Code
+Since we build everything in a Docker container, your IDE might not find the header files required for autocompletion.
+An easy way to get autocompletion to work for VSCode is to use the included [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configuration.
+Open the cts2023-turn-cygnicator folder in VSCode and click the "Reopen in devcontainer" button popup (Or use the Command Palette to run Rebuild and Open In Devcontainer)

 # Workshop starts here